S3-working-group/s3-practical-guide/content/src/introduction/domain.md

 ### Delegating Domains

-Those delegating a domain (the _delegators_) still retain overall accountability for that domain, and often define:
+Those delegating a domain (the _delegators_) still retain overall accountability for that domain, allocate **resources** and often define:

+-   the **organizational need** the domain is designed to respond to
--   **key responsibilities** (any essential work and decision making being delegated)
+-   **key responsibilities** (key deliverables, any critical risks to manage, other essential work and decision making being delegated)
--   **constraints to the autonomy and influence** of those the domain is delegated to (the _delegatees_), usually related to the organization itself (e.g. budget, resources, level of delegation, reporting)
+-   **constraints to the autonomy and influence** of those the domain is delegated to (the _delegatees_), usually related to the organization itself (dependencies, involvement of the delegator, reporting etc.)

 ### Drivers and Domains